teippa/MVDIA_Assignment/README.md

 ## DATA

--The dataset is not included.
+- The dataset is not included.
 The path to the dataset needs to be changed in the code.
--The dataPath variable should point to the root folder of the dataset.
+- The dataPath variable should point to the root folder of the dataset.
--The preprocessing will create two folders inside the dataset root folder, where the processed images are saved
+- The preprocessing will create two folders inside the dataset root folder, where the processed images are saved

 ## EXECUTING THE CODE

-Example run of all the functions are in main.m file. densenet_test.m can be run individually to test the pre-trained network.
+- Example run of all the functions are in main.m file.
+- densenet_test.m can be run individually to test the pre-trained network.

 ## NOTES